 This stakeholder is the largest employer in Yeovil and is key to helping us with engagement, particularly with their apprentices who we have consulted during the consultation phases.

-As Director of Place, all regeneration projects in South Somerset sit
+As Executive Director, all regeneration projects in Somerset sit

-under the ownership of Martin, including the Yeovil Refresh programme.
+under the ownership of Mickey, including the Yeovil Refresh programme.

 The Quedam Shopping Centre, James Tovey